How to choose an Entity Extraction product

 Fast forward to today and Entity Extraction has escaped the R&D lab and is the focus of a large community of developers.
 There are a large number of companies offering products.
 Entity Extraction has matured to the point where Government and business organizations increasingly see a compelling need to include it as part of their digital strategy for realizing maximum value from unstructured data.

-Companies that are using Entity Extraction are seeing business impact in many areas, including:
+Organizations that are using Entity Extraction are seeing business impact in many areas, including:

 • Enterprise search